 The exciting thing about being in love is wanting to know everything you can about the person who makes your heart sing.
 You want to know their private intimacies, how they think, what turns them on, their history and story that made them who they are.
-You want to know these things because you love them and want to give them the best.
 Why would they not want the same of you?

 I encourage you to love yourself first.
 Loving who you are, without shame, loving the whole you, frees your spirit so you can grow to be all that you are meant to be.
 What a gift to give yourself!
 What a gift to give your partner!